philippjfr/bokehplots.com/content/pages/faq.md

 ```

 ### Troubleshooting
-#### Are the tools not working in Chrome/Cromium?
+#### Are the tools not working in Chrome/Chromium?
 If you have a device with touchscreen capabilities, is possible that Chrome/Chromium is “flagged” to capture touch events which makes not possible to interact with the Bokeh tools with you mouse.
-To solve this issue you need to configure Chrome/Cromium going to the url bar and pasting the following:
+To solve this issue you need to configure Chrome/Chromium by going to the url bar and pasting the following:
 ```
 chrome://flags/#touch-events
 ```
 then you will see something like:
 ```
 Enable touch events Mac, Windows, Linux, Chrome OS   Force touchscreen support to always be enabled or disabled,or to be enabled when a touchscreen is detected on startup (Automatic, the default). #touch-events
 ```
-and a drop-down button that you have to set to ``Disabled``.
+and a drop-down button that you have to set to ``Disabled`` if you want to use Bokeh plot tools.